pyodide/pyodide/docs/development/building-packages-from-source.md

 packages.

-Pyodide currently only supports building packages in Linux environments officially, though there is a good change it will work in MacOS too.
+Pyodide currently only supports building packages in Linux environments officially, though there is a good chance it will work in MacOS too.
 If you are using Windows, try Windows Subsystem for Linux.

 ## Building binary packages for Pyodide